 - Relationship between formal reports and other ways of communicating and engaging with families.

-- Examine the purpose of reporting and whether current practice meets that purpose.
+- Examined the purpose of reporting and whether current practice meets that purpose.

-- Explore how meaningful information about learning progress and achievement can best be provided.
+- Explored how meaningful information about learning progress and achievement can best be provided.
 This will include investigating the effectiveness of A-E ratings against national standards.

-- Make recommendations that ensure clarity and consistency of approach across schools.
+- Made recommendations that ensure clarity and consistency of approach across schools.
 At the same time enabling flexibility to suit local school contexts.

-- Make recommendations that reduce the reporting workload.
+- Made recommendations that reduce the reporting workload.
 This is to maximise teacher time for quality teaching and in-class assessment practices.

-The review will be overseen by a Steering Committee which will meet every six weeks.
+The review has been overseen by a Steering Committee which meet every six weeks.